doodeec/ServerCommunicator/README.md

 ### Usage
 Import library in your application.
 Either as a `.aar` file in your `libs` folder or as a maven dependency.
-Library is published to jcenter, so you just have to include this dependency. **The library is not synced to maven central repo yet, so it probably won't be found with Android Studio dependency manager search**.
-But if you include it in dependencies, it will be downloaded to project.

     dependencies {
         ...